LHSang6403/Flutter-Weather-App/README.md

 # Weather-App
-I developed a weather app as my first intern project, which provides real-time weather information to users.
+I developed a weather app as my first intern project, using flutter, which provides real-time weather information to users.
 The app displays the current temperature, weather conditions, and forecast for the upcoming days.

 # Functions:
 - Multiple theme changing, it's also easy to add more themes by adding json objects